liquidity-network/liquidity-sdk/docs/endpoints/wallet.rst

 Wallet
 ------

-Wallet endpoint provides all informations related to the current state of the automaton.
+Wallet endpoint provides all information regarding the current state of the automaton.

 .. _header-n9183: